jdelaude/rho-aias/README.md

 - **Example:** _"This conversation is becoming highly agreeable.
 The AI is consistently validating your statements without offering alternatives."_
 - **Example:** _"The same core concepts have been repeated multiple times.
 Consider introducing a new line of inquiry."_

-#### 3. The Anchor: Actionable Epistemic Friction
+#### 3. The Anchor: Actionable Friction

 When the Aura is in a warning or critical state, a small icon appears next to the AI's most recent response.
-Clicking it performs a single, powerful action: it opens a new browser tab with a pre-generated critical search query designed to break the epistemic loop.
+Clicking it performs a single, powerful action: it opens a new browser tab with a pre-generated critical search query designed to break the loop.

 - **Example Search:** `"criticisms of [central topic of conversation]"`
 - **Example Search:** `"scientific consensus on [AI's latest claim]"`